 Given the solemnity of the day of 9/11 and close to ground zero, perhaps a mention or moment of silence may have been appropriate.
 By the looks of these boys, they were probably crawling around 21 years ago, so events probably were not as traumatizing as for us older folk.
 Seeing the red laser dot on several of the singer’s foreheads was eerie as the light twirled around the room.
 The green did not bother me much – red made it too much of a target.

 Fun eye candy with talent.
 Before you know it, the show ends.
-You feel as if you were in an aerobics class – not only do these boys go to the gym, they work out while there.
+You feel as if you were in an aerobics class – not only do these boys go to the gym, but they work out while there.

-The boys make themselves available after the show to answer questions and autograph their wares including t-shirts and coasters (CDs – an inside joke).
+The boys make themselves available after the show to answer questions and autograph their wares, including t-shirts and coasters (CDs – an inside joke).

 The Boy Band Project by Travis Nesbitt